charlesdauda/Nova-Raiders/README.md

 # Nova Raiders

-**Nova Raiders** is a simple browser‑based arcade game where you control a ship, avoid danger, and shoot enemies to earn points.
+**Nova Raiders** is a simple browser‑based arcade desktop game where you control a ship, avoid danger, and shoot enemies to earn points.

 ---